JOML-CI/JOML/README.md

 Design goals
 ------------

 The goal of JOML is to provide easy-to-use, feature-rich and efficient linear algebra operations, needed by any 3D application.
-At the same time, JOML tries to pose the lowest possible requirements to an execution environment by being compatible with Java 1.3 and not making use JNI.
+At the same time, JOML tries to pose the lowest possible requirements to an execution environment by being compatible with Java 1.3 and not making use of JNI.

 Simple examples
 ---------------